HeyJoel/VehicleTaxonomy.Azure/README.md

 Points of note:

-- Because the `id` is composed from the full path we can use it to determine uniqueness via point reads and enforce uniqueness during inserts.
+- Because the `id` is composed from the full path we can use it to determine uniqueness via [point reads](https://devblogs.microsoft.com/cosmosdb/point-reads-versus-queries/) and enforce uniqueness during inserts.
-- The `ParentPath` partition key can be used to efficiently return lists of makes as well as lists of models and variants filtered to their parent entity.
+- The `ParentPath` partition key can be used to efficiently return all makes as well as lists of models and variants filtered to their parent entity.
 The ordering of items is facilitated by an index on the `name` property.

 Here's an example variant entry: